NetTopologySuite/NetTopologySuite/doc/overwrite/namespaces/NetTopologySuite.Operation.OverlayNG.md

   have valid `MultiPolygon` topology.)
 * Empty results are atomic `EMPTY` geometries of dimension appropriate to the operation.
+* As far as possible, results preserve the order and direction of the inputs.
+  For instance, a MultiLineString intersection with a Polygon will have resultants which are in the same order and have the same direction as the input lines (assuming the input lines are disjoint).
+  If an input line is split into two or more parts, they are ordered in the direction of occurence along their parent line.

 ## Features
 Functionality